deleterium/SC-Simulator/README.md

 * Pointer operations can lead to *false dead state* in simulator.
 Please declare all variables if using these instructions.
 * No check on balance.
 Balance can go negative for regular accounts, but not for Smart Contract.
 * Messages sent by contract only appears in blockchain when forging next block.
 This is to simulate actual signum, where only one tx is sent for each account during one block execution.
+* Currently only smart contracts from version 3 are supported.
+If you want to debug one from version 2, please download and install SC-Simulator version [1.0](https://github.com/deleterium/SC-Simulator/releases/tag/v1.0).
+* The API *Check_Sig_B_With_A* is not implemented and will always return zero/false.

 ## Configuration
 To set new defaults values you will need to run the project locally: